eficode-academy/helm-katas/helm-lint-kubeval.md

 The exercise resides in the `helm-lint/start` folder.

-- Try to deploy the helm chart and see what happens
-- Run `helm lint` to help you identify the problems.
+- Run `helm lint` to help you identify the problems of the chart.
 - Install the helm plugin [helm kubeval](https://artifacthub.io/packages/helm-plugin/kubeval/kubeval): `helm plugin install https://github.com/instrumenta/helm-kubeval`.
 - Run `helm kubeval` to help you investigate further.
 - Deploy the fixed chart